Variable smoothing algorithm for inner-loop-free DC composite optimizations: Conclusion

 \section{Conclusion}

 We presented an inner-loop-free variable smoothing algorithm for nonsmooth DC composite type problems with its convergence analysis.
-The proposed algorithm was designed to find DC critical point by bringing the gradient of the smooth surrogate function close to zero.
+The proposed algorithm was designed to find a DC critical point by generating the sequence of points at which the gradient of the smooth surrogate function approaches zero.
 The numerical experiments in a scenario of robust phase retrieval demonstrated the effectiveness of the proposed optimization model \cref{eq:model with nonconvex} using inherently DC functions.